European super grid: Related schemes

-On Nov 24, 2011, a memorandum of understanding (MoU) was signed between Medgrid and Desertec Industry Initiative (Dii) to study, design and promote an interconnected electrical grid with Desertec & Medgrid projects.
-The medgrid together with Desertec would serve as the backbone of the European super grid and the benefits of investing in HVDC technology are being assessed to reach the final goal – the supersmart grid.
+On 24 November 2011, a memorandum of understanding (MoU) was signed between Medgrid and Desertec Industry Initiative (Dii) to study, design and promote an interconnected electrical grid with Desertec & Medgrid projects.
+Medgrid together with Desertec would serve as the backbone of a European super grid; the benefits of investing in HVDC technology are being assessed to reach the final goal of establishing the SuperSmart Grid.

 Evaluations

 A report by Pöyry stated that a super grid would only partially reduce the problems from intermittent renewable energy production.
 While it found that spreading renewables across Europe produced a smoothing effect, large scale weather patterns would impact many European countries at similar times.
 This still results in large highs and lows of energy output.
 However this report does not consider the super grid covering the much larger area as the Czisch study, which would further smooth energy output to some extent.